 If the obstacle height of the competition in progress is greater than 1.40m, the obstacles in the practice arena may not exceed 1.60m in height and 1.80m in width.
+For Ponies, obstacles in the practice arena may not exceed in height and width the obstacles of the competition in progress.
+For Horses, for competitions where maximum obstacle is 1.40m or less, the obstacle in the practice arena may not exceed in height and width ten (10) centimetres more than the actual maximum height and width of the obstacles of the competition in progress.

 - 4.6.
-It is not permitted to walk horses over poles when these are elevated or placed in cups at one or both ends. - 4.7.
-The OC may provide material to simulate a water ditch.

-5. Gymnastic Training
+It is not permitted to walk horses or ponies over poles when these are elevated or placed in cups at one or both ends. - 4.7.
+The OC may provide material to simulate a water ditch, must be there from the start of the competition and available to all - 5.
+Gymnastic Training Gymnastic Training during schooling/training sessions, not when competition is on - 5.1.

-- 5.1.
 Athletes may train their horses in gymnastic exercises using placing poles on the ground, but obstacles used for this purpose may not exceed 1.30 m in height.
-Athletes using such obstacles must not violate the rules against rapping (Article 243.2.1). - 5.2.
+Athletes using such obstacles must not violate the rules against rapping (Article 243.2.1).

+Training exercises consisting of a line of obstacles in succession without a stride in between (in-out/bounce exercises) are permitted if there is sufficient space.
+For these exercises a maximum of three obstacles with a height not exceeding 1.00m may be used; minimum distance between obstacles is 2.50m, maximum distance is 3.00m Gymnastic/training exercises as described above are not permitted during the warm-up for a Competition.
+Gymnastic Training must cease 30 minutes before the competition start, subject to permission of management/show organiser.

+- 5.2.
 Placing Poles: if there is enough space placing poles may be used and placed on the ground not closer than 2.50m on the take-off side of a vertical obstacle not exceeding 1.30m in height.
 A placing pole may be used on the landing side not closer than 2.50m when the obstacle is jumped at the trot or 3.00m if at the canter.

-Any pole placed approximately 6m or more from an obstacle on either side or on both sides is not considered a placing pole and is therefore allowed to be used with both verticals and oxers.
+Any pole placed approximately six metres or more from an obstacle on either side or on both sides is not considered a placing pole and is therefore allowed to be used with both verticals and oxers.
+Poles on the ground as described above may not be used during the warm up for a competition.
+Gymnastic Training must cease 30 minutes before the competition start, subject to permission of management/show organiser. - 5.3.

-- 5.3.
 Exercising and Training: whenever possible provision should be made for athletes to exercise and train in the presence of a steward.
 Athletes may change obstacles providing Articles 201.4, 201.5 and 201.6 are not contravened. - 6.
 Combinations are permitted as long as there is enough space and if they are built with correct distances.
 The OC must provide the material.

-When training areas are crowded athletes may only use single obstacles.

-7. The schooling area(s) should be supervised by a steward when in use.
+When training areas are crowded athletes may only use single obstacles. - 7.
+The schooling area(s) should be supervised by a steward when in use. - 8N.

-8N.
 Lunging is not permitted in the exercise area.
 The OC may identify a suitable area for lunging if space permits.